jamilabarasa/Savannah_Backend_Challange/README.md

 ```

 ## Notes
--
 - All requests must include proper authentication via the Google OAuth endpoint described in Step 1.
--Use Customer ID from auth/login callback response
+- Use Customer ID from auth/login callback response
 - The `customerid` in the request body must correspond to an existing user in the database.
 - Use the Africa's Talking simulator to test SMS functionality before deploying the system live.
 - Ensure all request bodies are correctly formatted as JSON to avoid errors.